Lynnicia/CryoEM_membranes_top_model_decision_tree/README.md

 #### Seed
 Python code for top models and model architectures.
 #### |  Models
 All best model checkpoints are located in this subfolder.
 Placeholder python code to load in all model checkpoints.
 A placeholder has been added for models too large to add to this repository.
 Please run the placeholder routine in the misc folder to load in all best model chekpoints.
+All models will be either loaded from the GitHub releases (YOLOv11, YOLO26, U-Net and Detectron2) or from Hugging Face (SAM3).
 #### Root
 Mask and metrics screening python code.
 #### Top